brian14708/wh-briefings/statements-releases/2021-08/2021-08-09-statement-by-president-joe-biden-on-department-of-justice-filing.md

 modified_time: 2021-08-09 15:02:44-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/08/09/statement-by-president-joe-biden-on-department-of-justice-filing/
 published_time: 2021-08-09 15:02:43-04:00
-title: Statement by President Joe Biden on Department of Justice Filing
+title: "Statement by President Joe\_Biden on Department of Justice\_Filing"
 ---

 As we approach the 20<sup>th</sup> anniversary of the terrorist attacks